axieinfinity/ronin-documentation/docs/platform/comparison.md

 ### Consensus <a href="#2ab4" id="2ab4"></a>

+The Ronin Network’s Proof of Authority (POA) consensus implementation is called Consortium, and when compared to other POA implementations, Consortium shows similarities but has a few key differences.

-One of the implementations of Proof of Authority (POA) is Clique, which is proposed in [EIP-225](https://eips.ethereum.org/EIPS/eip-225).
-The implementation of POA which the Ronin network is using is called **Consortium.** This implementation is similar to Clique, except that in Consortium, the list of validators is stored in a smart contract defined in the genesis block, while in Clique, that list is stored in the header of the genesis block.
-This protocol is appropriate for a private network because all the validators are predefined, known, and hence reliable.
+For example, in Clique (the POA implementation proposed in EIP-225) the list of validators is stored in the header of the genesis block, whereas in Consortium, the list of validators is stored in a smart contract defined in the genesis block.
+Also, in Clique, there is a fixed minimum value of block time which can be set in the header of genesis block.
+Ronin’s current minimum block time network is 3 seconds.

-The basic idea is: The set of validators (or authority nodes) are predefined in the genesis block when setting up the network.
-A new validator can be added later when the network needs to scale.
-But, such a validator can be added successfully if half of the current authority nodes approve it.
-The same mechanism is used when a validator is removed from the network.
+The basic idea can be described as follows: the set of validators (or authority nodes) are predefined in the genesis block when setting up the network.
+However, when the network needs to scale, a new validator can be added.
+Such a validator can be added successfully if and only if half of the current authority nodes approve it.
+The same mechanism holds true for successful removal of a validator from the network.

-To make sure a malicious signer cannot do too much harm to the network, any signer can sign at most `(floor(VALIDATOR_COUNT / 2) + 1)`consecutive blocks, where VALIDATOR\_COUNT is the number of current approved validators.
-For example, if there are 7 validators right now, each validator can only sign at most 4 consecutive blocks.
+Moreover, to make sure a malicious signer cannot do too much harm to the network, any signer can sign at most (floor(VALIDATOR_COUNT / 2) + 1)consecutive blocks, where VALIDATOR_COUNT is the number of current approved validators.
+In other words, if there are 7 validators right now, each validator can only sign at most 4 consecutive blocks.

-One other important difference in Clique is the fix minimum value of block time.
-This value can be set in the header of genesis block.
-The current value of minimum block time in Ronin network is 3 seconds

 ### Decentralization <a href="#4da0" id="4da0"></a>

-Due to the design, POA is nearly perfect for private networks but not appropriate for public networks.
-Currently, validators act as partners to the network and help Ronin through the business, growth, economic investment.
+Due to the design, POA is nearly perfect for private networks since all the validators are predefined, known, and hence reliable; however, it’s not appropriate for public networks.
+Currently, validators act as partners to the network encompassing business partnerships, growth, economic investment.

-If the demand for complete decentralization is high in the future, we may move to Proof of Stake protocol, but this decision is not finalized yet.
+If the demand for complete decentralization is high, we may move to Proof of Stake protocol, but this decision is not finalized yet.

+The current plan to achieve more complete decentralization is to move to Proof of Stake protocol.

 ### Security

 The POA scheme design allows a bit of scale with the increase of the number of signers.
 We have a plan to integrate layer-2 rollup solution to our blockchain in the future ([https://ethereum.org/en/developers/docs/scaling/layer-2-rollups/](https://ethereum.org/en/developers/docs/scaling/layer-2-rollups/)).

-Moreover, we have strong security and Infra teams for protecting the chain from attack types such as double-spending, nothing-at-stake, spamming, DDoS, and long-range attacks.
-Blockchain-based cryptocurrency systems must not only deal with these attacks but also ensure the stability of the system, which includes safety and liveness.
+We have strong security and infrastructure teams to protect the chain from attack types such as double-spending, nothing-at-stake, spamming, DDoS, and long-range attacks.

+Blockchain-based cryptocurrency systems must be able to deal with these attacks while ensuring stability and safety of the system and maintaining perfect uptime.

 ### Scalability <a href="#55b8" id="55b8"></a>

-Our platform is built in the Cloud Infras which support high Scalability and reliability in multi regions.
-In the future, layer 2 scaling solutions will be implemented for making unlimited scaling for the Ronin Chain.
+Our platform is built in the Cloud Infrastructure which supports high Scalability and reliability in various regions.
+In the future, layer 2 scaling solutions will be implemented allowing Ronin to scale infinitely.

 ### Ecosystem <a href="#08c1" id="08c1"></a>

-The ronin chain ecosystem includes Explorer, Wallet, Bridge, and its Dapps such as Katana, MarketPlace, MavisHub.
-The stronger the infrastructure and its support, the more Dapps can be based on it for creating a strong ecosystem.
-Moreover, a strong ecosystem of Dapps will attract more users of the infrastructure, which in turn motivates improvements and entails the development of the underlying infrastructure.
+The Ronin Chain ecosystem includes the Explorer, the Wallet, and the Bridge, as well as Dapps such as Katana, MarketPlace, MavisHub.
+The stronger the chain’s infrastructure and support is, the more Dapps can be created, and the stronger the ecosystem of Dapps, the more users the chain will have.
+This mechanism is notable because having more users will motivate underlying infrastructure improvements, essentially creating a positive feedback loop.
 Each of the above blockchain projects provides a PoS-based consensus that can handle thousands of transactions per second, thus promising many potential Dapps for the ecosystem.

 ### Gas Fee

-We built the Free Gas proxy which makes the users who hold Axie NFTS will get a certain number of free transactions per day.
-This should scale linearly.
-Being a new user gets you 20 free transactions to start.
-50% of the gas fee is burnt, 50% is sent to validators.
+We built the Free Gas proxy to allow for users who hold Axie NFTs to get a linearly scaling number of free transactions per day and for new users to get a fixed 20 free transactions to start their journey into Axie.
+For these transactions, 50% of the gas fee is burnt and 50% is sent to validators.
 Part of the Gas fee must be burnt to prevent a DDOS attack by hostile validators in the future.
-For details, please go to Free Gas Proxy Component.
+For details, please go to the Free Gas Proxy Section.